 I purchased fresh bay leaves (in the refrigerated produce section of our grocery store) and using a gold metallic pen wrote names right on the leaves.
 These look beautiful for Thanksgiving and Christmas as well as for other gatherings throughout the year.

 Additionally, I bought some inexpensive burlap ribbon (usually on sale at Hobby Lobby or JoAnn’s) and wove it throughout the tables.

 The first thing we’ll start with is our Giblet Gravy, because you can make it ahead of time!
 Woot-woot to making dishes ahead of time!

 Read the full post with all the juicy steps for Giblet Turkey Gravy here.

-Next to pour that gravy over, we’ll make these amazing creamy Roasted Garlic Mashed Potatoes; creamy, dreamy, buttery, delicious!
-Check out this link for the step-by-step instructions for Creamy Garlic Mashed Potatoes.
+Next to pour that gravy over, we’ll make these amazing creamy Creamy Roasted Garlic Mashed Potatoes; creamy, dreamy, buttery, delicious!
+Or if you have an Instant Pot (I love mine!) then by all means make these Rustic Mashed Potatoes.

 And to pull the whole meal together…the Coup de gras, the centerpiece, the tender, juicy, moist turkey!

 No brining, marinating, smoking or deep-frying, just a simple herb butter schmeer; follow the simple steps for my Simple Tender, Tasty Turkey.

 Not hosting for many?
 Or just have the hankering for tender, roasted turkey breast, try this simple and FAST recipe for Instant Pot Roast Turkey Breast.